Derek-R-S/Discord-Mirror/README.md

 Transport.activeTransport.ServerUri();
 ```
 The clients can also get the activity secret by matchmaking, but thats something you need to create.

+If you prefer to use regular secrets, you can set the activity secret and join by setting the NetworkManager address to the secret and call NetworkManager.StartClient()

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)